Total steps: 7

 Follow the path uphill through a gate into a series of fields.
 The path runs along the top and then through a gate into woodland.
 At this gate take the lower path which you stay on all the way to Polruan.

 In Polruan, a pedestrian ferry runs from the quay to Fowey.
-In summer you will arrive at Whitehouse Quay and winter at Town Quay in Fowey.
+In summer you will arrive at Whitehouse Quay and in winter at Town Quay in Fowey.
 From both quays you will want to turn right and walk north along Fore Street to Caffa Mill, a large car park where the vehicle ferry runs back to Bodinnick.

 Bodinnick, grid ref: SX130522